Aanivaer

-Aanivaer is a 2006 Tamil-language independent war film directed by John starring Nandha, Madhumitha, Neelima Rani, and Mullai Yesudasan.
+Aanivaer is a 2006 Indian Tamil-language independent war film directed by John starring Nandha, Madhumitha, Neelima Rani, and Mullai Yesudasan.
 The music was composed by Satheesh.
 The film was released on 23 September 2006.
 Shot entirely in the then LTTE controlled Vanni in Sri Lanka, it includes scenes about the exodus of Tamil people from Jaffna to Vanni after the fall of Jaffna to the Sri Lankan Army in 1995 and the rape and murder of a young Tamil student Krishanthi Kumaraswamy, the film was initially released for screening in the United Kingdom, Canada, and Australia only.
 It was later released in India as well.

 Plot

 Dr. Nandha (Nandha) works at a small makeshift hospital that serves as the only option for the wounded and the dying from the war.
 He refuses to leave his motherland for greener pastures and sets out to serve his people.
 Journalist Sandhya (Madhumitha) comes from India for a cover story on the ethnic strife, but the witnessing of every possible cruelty inflicted on the people is too much to take.
 Having personally experienced the pitiful plight of the Tamils in Sri Lanka, Zambia, Papua New Guinea, Brunei, and Nigeria, she goes back to South India with a heavy heart.
 Sandhya returns to Vanni for the second time with a view to meeting Nandha, whom she had met and loved on her first visit.
 Her initial enquiries to find out the whereabouts of Nandha prove difficult, but she continues.